Battle of Tamsui: French preparations on 2–7 October

-Realising that his naval bombardment had failed to achieve its objective and as he had only a small landing force at his disposal, Admiral Lespès sent d'Estaing back to Keelung on the evening of 2 October to request reinforcements of a battalion of marine infantry to enable him to make a landing to the north of the river, seize the forts, then destroy the command post from which the mines could be detonated.
+Realising that his naval bombardment had failed to achieve its objective and as he had only a small landing force at his disposal, Admiral Lespès sent D'Estaing back to Keelung on the evening of 2 October to request reinforcements of a battalion of marine infantry to enable him to make a landing to the north of the river, seize the forts, then destroy the command post from which the mines could be detonated.
 The French could then clear the pass by exploding a large powder charge, and the ships could enter the river.
 Meanwhile, he attempted to neutralise the mines himself.
 On the evening of 2 October the gunboat Vipère scouted the pass and located the buoys of the mines.
 On the following night the launches tried to drag the electric wires.
 They failed, and one of them was almost destroyed when the Chinese exploded one of the mines at a distance.

 D'Estaing reached Keelung on the afternoon of 3 October.
 By then the French had already secured the hills to the west of the town and the Chinese had retreated, but Courbet was reluctant to release one of his three battalions of marine infantry.
 It was probably the correct decision, though it would later be criticised.
 Although the Chinese had momentarily fallen back, they might launch a counterattack at any moment and, if they did, the French would need every man to hold the extensive defence perimeter they had just established at Keelung.

 Courbet nevertheless did what he could to give Lespès a respectable landing force.
 He sent him three more ships (Tarn, Châteaurenault and Duguay-Trouin), which arrived off Tamsui on the evening of 5 October.
 They carried their own landing companies and also the landing company from Bayard, giving Lespès a total of 600 men available for shore operations.
 Lespès thereupon began making preparations for a landing to assault the defences of Tamsui and clear the mines from the mouth of the Tamsui River.

 He organised the 600 sailors available for a landing into a battalion of five companies under the command of capitaine de frégate Martin of La Galissonnière, who had commanded the landing force at Keelung on 5 August with distinction.
 The ironclads Bayard, La Galissonnière and Triomphante each supplied one company.
-The smaller vessels d'Estaing and Châteaurenault provided a fourth company, and Tarn and Duguay-Trouin a fifth.
+The cruiser D'Estaing and Châteaurenault provided a fourth company, and Tarn and Duguay-Trouin a fifth.